wawrzynek-eq/arch-kata/presentation/transcript.md

 [Thresholds for confidence level]

 ### Multiple models, multiple prompts
 Secondly, since AI processing is not deterministic, we call for a bit of statistics to help us.
 We propose to run each question assessment multiple times, varying both AI model and the prompt.
-Some prompt strategies may prove more efficient with a given question than the others.
+Some prompt strategies may prove more efficient with a given question than others.
 This way, we can limit the errors to a minimum, by crossing out extremes and extracting averages.

 [Graph of model/prompt section of the system?
 Examples of strategies?]